vccw/vccw.github.io/index.md

 support, Violet Crown will continue to promote your business on our website and social media through the end of summer.

+We look forward to scheduling other events, like the annual neighborhood Oktoberfest, once this crisis is over.

 <img src="img/DSC_0495.jpg" class="img-responsive well">